jlangr/ccode2/classes.md

 As with most principles, consider both the SRP and the OCP as ideals: You want to always move in their direction, not away from them.
 It might be ok that you'll never hit the ideal.
 The typical system, however, does the opposite, and that's why it's harder to work with it as it grows.

+For now, forgive your system for its flaws.
+Moving forward, assess each change you make.
+Think of a reshaped, OCP-compliant system that instead would have accommodated that new feature as an extension of the existing code.
+Expend at least some effort to move your system in that direction.

 Seek to create smaller, single-purpose classes.
 They're easier to work with (test, understand, change), and easier to close.

 Seek to close classes.
 They're something you can consider "out of sight, out of mind."
 The goal is to have less code that you must concern yourself with.